 Reply.
 Unless the court directs otherwise, a party may not file a reply to a response, joinder, or statement of no position.

+Copy to the Assigned Judicial Officer.
+When filing a petition, response, reply, or other document under this rule, the filing party must provide a copy of the filed document to the assigned judicial officer.

 Request for Accelerated Hearing.
 A party requesting an accelerated hearing on a petition must file a separate motion that states the legal authority and factual circumstances supporting the request.
 The motion may incorporate by reference relevant allegations in the petition.
 The petitioner must provide the assigned judicial officer a copy of the motion, a copy of the petition, and a proposed order accelerating the hearing.
 The court may rule on the motion requesting an accelerated hearing without awaiting a response or setting oral argument.
 Section (h) does not apply to a petition under Rule 44 that requests the appointment of a temporary guardian or conservator.

 Ex Parte Petitions.
 Any petition that seeks relief without prior notice to interested persons must contain the words “ex parte” in its title.
-The petitioner must state in the petition the legal authority and factual circumstances supporting the request.
+The petitioner must state in the petition the legal authority and factual circumstances supporting the ex parte request that authorize the court to rule on the request without prior notice to interested persons.

 Rule 16.
 Notice of Initial Hearing on Petition